 Much has been written about the desirability of using tax incentives to attract new investment.
-The IMF, the United Nations, the OECD, and the World Bank have produced useful reports that provide policy-makers guidance about whether to adopt tax incentives and how to best design these incentives.
+The United Nations,3 the International Monetary Fund (IMF),4 the OECD,5 and the World Bank6 have produced useful reports that provide guidance to policymakers on whether to adopt tax incentives and how to best design them.
 The empirical evidence on the cost-effectiveness of using tax incentives to increase investment is inconclusive.
-While economists have made significant advances in determining the correlation between increased tax incentives and increased investment, it is challenging to determine whether tax incentives caused additional investments.
-This is partly because it is difficult to determine the amount of incremental investment associated with the tax benefit -- that is, the investments that would not otherwise have occurred "but for" the tax benefits.
-While foreign investors often claim that tax incentives were necessary for the investment decision, it is not easy to determine the validity of the claim.
-Because governments often adopt tax incentives in a package with other reforms designed to improve the climate for investment, it is also difficult to determine the portion of new investment that is attributable to tax benefits and the portion that relates to other pro-investor reforms.
-With these qualifications, it is sometimes relatively easy to conclude that a particular tax incentive scheme has resulted in little new investment, with a substantial cost to the government.
-In other cases, however, tax incentives clearly have played an important role in attracting new investment that contributed to substantial increases in growth and development.
+While economists have made significant advances in determining the correlation between increased tax incentives and increased investment, it is challenging to determine whether tax incentives caused the additional investments.
+This is partly because it is difficult to determine the amount of marginal investment associated with the tax benefit - that is to say, the investments that would